 The agreements govern the Company's use of the Hornbeck Family Ranch and related facilities.
 The Facilities Use Agreement will remain in effect until December 31, 2017 unless it is terminated or extended by its terms.
 The Facilities Use Agreement automatically renews on an annual basis unless either party provides the other party 30 days written notice of termination.
-The Facilities Use Agreement also provides that the Company will pay Mr. Larry Hornbeck an annual use fee of \$150,000 for the Company's use of the facilities and reimburse Mr. Larry Hornbeck for certain other variable costs related to the Company's use of the ranch facilities.
+The Facilities Use Agreement also provides that the Company will pay Mr. Larry Hornbeck an annual use fee of \$150,000 for the Company's use of the facilities.
 In addition to costs incurred directly by the Company for such activities, the Company replenishes expendable goods used by Company invitees to the facilities.